A car buyer’s dream or a deal too good to be true?

-There are different reasons dealerships offer zero interest.
+There are many reasons dealerships offer zero-interest car loans.
 One reason is to get potential buyers in the door.
 Once a buyer has entered into a salesman’s territory, the sales battle has begun.

-Another reason is to move inventory.
-By offering a 0% car loan, they can get rid of the cars that have been in the lot too long and make a profit — even without interest.
+Another reason is to clear inventory.
+By offering a 0% car loan, they can get rid of the cars that have been on the lot for too long and make a profit — even without interest.

 Is a 0% car loan cheaper than a regular car loan?

 If you make all of your payments on time and get a competitive price on the car, it can be.
-However, 0% car loans tend to have shorter terms resulting in higher monthly payments of a few hundred dollars.
+However, 0% car loans tend to have shorter terms, resulting in higher monthly payments.

-But if you’ve been approved for a 0% car loan from a dealership, odds are good you have great credit.
-You’ll probably be able competitive deals with a private lender.
+But if you’ve been approved for a 0% car loan from a dealership, odds are good that you have great credit.
+This means you’ll likely be able to score competitive deals with a private lender as well.

 0% car loans vs. rebates

-Dealerships will often give the customer the option of a 0% car loan or a cash back rebate to be used towards the purchase price of the car.
-It’s the consumers responsibility to figure out what option will be cheaper when all is said and done.
+Dealerships will often give the customer the option of a 0% car loan or a cashback rebate to be used toward the purchase price of the car.
+The 0% financing offer is usually the better option, though you should crunch the numbers just to be sure.

-The most common place to find 0% financing through a dealership — banks and online lenders generally aren’t as worried about moving cars out of the lot.
+The most common place to find 0% financing is through a dealership — banks and online lenders generally aren’t as worried about moving cars out of the lot.
 You can often find deals advertised online on dealer or manufacturer websites.
-If you have a place or carmaker in mind, you might want to start your search there.
+If you have a specific car dealer or manufacturer in mind, you might want to start your search there.

-Despite what some ads appear to promise, you generally can’t qualify for 0% financing unless you have good or excellent credit.
+Despite what some ads appear to promise, you generally can’t qualify for 0% financing unless you have excellent credit, typically with a score of 700 or higher.
 You also might have trouble qualifying if you already have a lot of debt obligations compared to your income.

-Some customers feel that they were lured into a dealer with the promise of 0% financing that they weren’t eligible for.
-To avoid this, try calling the dealer ahead of time to make sure you’re eligible.
+To avoid feeling like you were lured into a dealership with the promise of 0% financing that you weren’t eligible for, try calling the dealer ahead of time to make sure you qualify.

-When it comes to car finance, there are a number of options with 0% loans that may work in your favor.
-When comparing loans, consider:
+When it comes to 0% financing, there are a few aspects that may work in your favor:

 - No interest.
-Your payment goes directly towards the principal of the car.
+Your payment goes directly toward the principal of the car.

 - Optional extras.
-With a 0% car loan you may be able to roll the cost of alloy wheels, leather interior, sunroof or any other luxury items into the finance.
+You may be able to roll the cost of alloy wheels, a leather interior, a sunroof or any other luxury items into the financing.

-Can I get a 0 down car loan?
+Can I get a 0% car loan with no down payment?